We’ve all been at that point.

 In order to do so, we implemented a sticky banner at lunchtime on their mobile app to urge customers to pre-order.
 The idea was that they could pre-order to guarantee a satisfying delivery time and avoid late deliveries.

-The results were very positive: it yielded a 3% increase in cart order confirmations.
+The results were very positive.
+They saw a 3% increase in cart order confirmations.

 Amazon

-Being the largest ecommerce company in the world, Amazon is an obvious choice when it comes to scarcity and urgency examples.
+As the largest e-commerce company in the world, Amazon is an obvious choice when it comes to scarcity and urgency examples.

 On top of their nearly perfect product pages and listing pages, Amazon also has a “Today’s Deals” section where limited offers are displayed.